Brian-MacCurtin/SQL-Layoffs-Project/README.md

 WHERE percentage_laid_off = 1;
 ```

-There were companies 116 companies that laid off 100% of their employees, meaning they went under.
+There were 116 companies that laid off 100% of their employees, meaning they went under.

 #### Top Funded Companies That Went Completely Under
 ```SQL